 Before The Hubs and I built and moved into our current farmhouse in 2017, we lived in THE cutest little vintage beach cottage that was right across the street from a small bay.

-We bought it in 2012 knowing it was going to be a HUGE fixer-upper project inside and out (I’ll be sharing a bunch of Before & After pics in 2020).
-We knew it had such great bones and so much character and wanted to make it into the beauty she was meant to be.
+We bought it in 2012 knowing it was going to be a HUGE fixer-upper project inside and out, but it had such great bones and so much character and we saw the potential it had.
 There are times that I miss that house because it was so sweet and cozy, and one of those times is around Christmas.

 Since it was right across the street from water (and only a couple miles from the Gulf of Mexico) and was an actual beach cottage, I naturally went with a coastal Christmas theme and had so much fun decorating my favorite room – the dining room!